 Last Updated on

 When a couple has failed to conceive for over a span of at least a year, infertility is most often the diagnosis, as up to 15% of couples are infertile.
-A range of tests is available to examine the fertility of men, as it is believed that men contribute to infertility cases nearly 50% of the time.
+A range of tests can help examine the fertile status of men, as it is believed that men contribute to infertility cases nearly 50% of the time.
 The most common test begins with the analysis of semen and sperm and goes all the way up to genetic testing.